ngl4/formation_journey/TakeHome/README.md

 //after
 const [cart, setCart] = useState({});

-const newCart = {...cart}; //this is a way to modify state - using Js ES6 destructuring!
+const newCart = {...cart}; //this is a way to modify state by creating a new object - using Js ES6 destructuring! - a way to avoid mutate state object directly
 ```

 (2) Duplicated keys in List of items